owenthereal/jqplay/README.md

 -----------

 To develop `jqplay`, you need to have a [Go development environment](http://golang.org/doc/install).
-You also need to have Node installed.
+You also need to have Node & Postgresql installed.

-### ./bin/build
+### ./bin/setup

-This script will build `jqplay`.
+This script will setup Postgresql for `jqplay`.

 ### ./bin/start

 This script will build and start the `jqplay` server.

 License
 -------